hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 `service_principal` supports the following:

 * `client_id` - The Client ID of the Service Principal used by this Managed Kubernetes Cluster.

+`network_profile` exports the following:

+* `network_plugin` - Network plugin to use for networking.
+Currently supported values are 'azure' and 'kubenet'.
+* `service_cidr` - Network range used by the Kubernetes service.
+* `dns_service_ip` - IP address within the Kubernetes service address range that will be used by cluster service discovery (kube-dns).
+* `docker_bridge_cidr` - IP address (in CIDR notation) used as the Docker bridge IP address on nodes.
+* `pod_cidr` - The CIDR to use for pod IP addresses.